When you’re a small business, inventory management quickly becomes overwhelming and expensive.

 Better inventory management for small businesses is a must

 Small business owners who carry excess inventory pay an extra 30% in costs per year compared to companies operating at optimal inventory levels.
-Follow the below five tips to cut costs across your small business by 10% over the next two years.
+Follow these five top inventory management tips to reduce your small business costs by 10 percent over the next two years.

 5 tips for better inventory management at small businesses